-Pictured above: Away From Base Students with Midwifery Lecturer Machellee Kosiak
+Pictured right: Away From Base Students with Midwifery Lecturer Machellee Kosiak

 Midwifery Lecturer Machellee assists Indigenous students to participate in higher education from within their own community, through ACU's Away From Base program.
 Machellee is a Wiradjuri woman, with ties to country NSW, and she is a registered nurse and midwife with more than 20 years of experience.

 She believes the flexibility of the Away From Base program and the dedication of its students will be instrumental to making more essential health services accessible to Indigenous Australians.
 Away From Base is a mixed-mode program which is delivered primarily online, with more than 20 students travelling from all over Australia four times a year to attend week-long intensive residential blocks on the Brisbane campus.
 The students comprise a diverse group - from school-leavers to current health professionals who have realised the need to become midwives to better serve their community's needs.

 "They are really strong women and they really want to do this course, but a lot of family issues and obligations get in the way," Machellee said.